sauce-archives/help/docs/tools/automation/appium.md

 <h4>Finish Test Report</h4>

-Use this method to set the status of a specific test report.
+Use this method to set the status of a specific test report and mark it as finished.

 {% highlight javascript %}
 PUT https://app.testobject.com:443/api/rest/appium/v1/suites/{suite_id}/reports/{suite_report_id}/results/{test_report_id}/finish